AquaMinerale2b2t/9hack-assets/README.md

 # 9hack-assets

-published 9hack assets to reduce jar size and modify them independantly of the client
+published some of 9hack assets to reduce jar size and modify them independantly of the client

+feel free to give suggestions